achandmsft/azflaskup/README.md

-# Deploy the Python Flask app using a single [Azure CLI](http://aka.ms/cli) command
+# Deploy a Python Flask app using the [Azure CLI](http://aka.ms/cli)
-The instructions below describe how to deploy the app in this repository using [az webapp up](http://aka.ms/azwebappup).
+This readme describes how to deploy the app in this repository to Azure.
 To try this at home, goto http://shell.azure.com and run the commands in the following sections.
 You can also run this locally from Azure CLI (http://aka.ms/cli) and make changes locally using [VSCode](http://aka.ms/vscode) -
-# Deploy the app using az webapp up
+# Deploy the app using [az webapp up](http://aka.ms/azwebappup)
     $ git clone <TODO> myPythonapp
     $ cd myPythonapp
     $ az webapp up --name myPythonapp --location centralus